 “Knock it off.”
 Queen now out of its holster.

 ‘Why don’t you ask for help?
 I mean it’s just words… Just like how you can never seem to say this simple word out loud and that little word is, n-‘

 “I said shut up!”
 Blindly shooting, I heard the thud of something hard hitting the roof with a grunt to follow.

-“Watch it.”
-Devyn mumbled as he got up, dusting himself off.
-The bullet caused a tear on his jackets shoulder.
+“Watch it,” Devyn mumbled as he got up, dusting himself off.
+The bullet caused a tear on the shoulder of his jacket.